-Arizona Psychiatry is an outpatient psychiatry group specializing in all aspects of adult behavioral health.
-Founded by three physicians from the University of Arizona Department of Psychiatry, the practice is dedicated to providing competent and evidence based psychiatric treatment in Southern Arizona.
-Our physicians have extensive training and experience treating complex disorders such as post traumatic stress disorder (PTSD), traumatic brain injury (TBI), substance use and addictive disorders, mood and anxiety disorders, among others.
-For more information on the services we offer, or our areas of expertise, please contact our office.
+Arizona Psychiatry is an outpatient medical practice specializing in psychiatry and behavioral health.
+Founded in 2018 by three physicians from the University of Arizona Department of Psychiatry, the practice is dedicated to providing competent and evidence based psychiatric treatment in Arizona.
+Our physicians have extensive training and experience properly diagnosing and treating complex mental health disorders.
+For more information about the services we offer, or our areas of expertise, please contact our office.

 ABOUT OUR PHYSICIANS:

 Neeraj Chauhan, DO: Dr. Chauhan is a native of Arizona and received his doctorate from Lake Erie College of Osteopathic Medicine.
-He completed residency in General and Adult Psychiatry at the University of Arizona where he received extensive training in emergency, adult, geriatric, and consult-liaison psychiatry.
+He completed residency in Psychiatry at the University of Arizona where he received extensive training in emergency, adult, geriatric, and consult-liaison psychiatry.
 He is a Clinical Assistant Professor of Psychiatry at the University of Arizona College of Medicine.
 Dr. Chauhan’s professional interests lie in the fields of neurobiology and pharmacology, and he is highly skilled in the nuanced medication management of complex patients, including those with neuropsychiatric conditions as well as those with multiple medical and behavioral health comorbidities.
-Dr. Chauhan has worked at internationally recognized addiction and rehab facilities such as Sierra Tucson in Southwest Arizona.
-He is board certified in general and adult psychiatry and has specialty licensing to provide Suboxone.
-Dr. Chauhan is currently accepting new patients.
+Dr. Chauhan has worked at internationally recognized addiction and rehabilitation facilities such as Sierra Tucson in Southwest Arizona.
+He is board-certified in general and adult psychiatry and has specialty licensing to provide Suboxone.